Philippus/elastic4s/README.md

 * Add index template support to the HTTP client
 * Added span, geo, parent id and script queries to http
+* Fixed regression on object field definitions
+* Fixed NPE when local node is started with http false

 ###### 5.2.11